an untitled monothon ii

 Monoprints, which are known as the most painterly method among the printmaking techniques, and are regarded as a non-editionable kind of print, are essentially printed paintings.
 One characteristic of this method is that no two prints are alike.
 The beauty of this method is also in its spontaneity and its combination of printmaking, painting and drawing media.

 Monoprinting has been used by many artists, among them Georg Baselitz and Tracey Emin.
 Some old master prints, like etchings by Rembrandt with individual manipulation of ink as "surface tone," or hand-painted etchings by Degas, called monotypes, can be classified as monoprints.

-Gail Ayres, Julia Ayres, Rachel Bounds, Betty Bowen, Annalisa Campbell, Ginna Dowling, Kristin Gentry, Martin Hallren, Skip Hill, Michelle Himes-McCrory, Etty Horowitz, Curtis Jones, Michael King, Alexis Mathis, Michelle Metcalfe, Stacey D. Miller, Dorothy Moses, Regina Murphy, Joe Nevaquaya, Suzanne Randall, Kate Rivers, Cynthia Ross, Eric Saac, Bert Seabourn, Ann Shaw, Kayla Sherry, Michi Susan, Layce Swilley-Russell, Kyle Taylor, Suzanne Thomas, Laura Warriner, Richard Ray Whitman & Betty Wood
+Gail Ayres, Julia Ayres, Rachel Bounds, Betty Bowen, Annalisa Campbell, Ginna Dowling, Kristin Gentry, Martin Hallren, Skip Hill, Michelle Himes-McCrory, Etty Horowitz, Curtis Jones, Michael King, Alexis Mathis, Michelle Metcalfe, Stacey D. Miller, Dorothy Moses, Regina Murphy, Joe Nevaquaya, Suzanne Randall, Kate Rivers, Cynthia Ross, Eric Saac, Bert Seabourn, Ann Shaw, Kayla Sherry, Michi Susan, Layce Swilley-Russell, Kyle Taylor, Suzanne Thomas, Laura Warriner, George Wilson, Richard Ray Whitman & Betty Wood